hisangge/pisoprint/RASPBERRY_PI_DEPLOYMENT_GUIDE.md

 | Disallow root login remotely         | Y                   |
 | Remove test database                 | Y                   |
 | Reload privilege tables              | Y                   |

+> **Alternative**: From MariaDB 10.4+, Unix socket authentication is used by default, so you can skip this step and proceed directly to creating the database and user.
+The root user will authenticate via the socket (sudo) without a password.

 ### 8.4 Create Database and User